 Home Page Layout Columns strategy and mockup

+The layout should be responsive for different screens including mobile and desktop.

 Home page in desktop screen should have a multiple columns layout.
 Left half is the news and right half is some kinds of cover and images.

 Home page in mobile screen should have a top-down layout strategy.
-Each column take the full width of the screen, except for the list of selected meseums.
+Each column take the full width of the screen, except for the list of selected museum.
 They should have a left and right 2 columns layout.

 Further optimization tasks